usf-portal/his4936-dh1-project-proposal/docs/index.md

 ![Intro Image](https://theundefeated.com/wp-content/uploads/2017/05/nba-logo.png)

-The current logo of the NBA as of 2018.
+The current logo of the NBA as of 2018 (Note: the silhouette in the logo is Jerry West, also known as "The Logo," one of the most notable players from the Los Angeles Lakers).

 ---